-Faculty members may reduce a student’s course grade in response to student behaviors that violate standards set forth in the course syllabus and/or prohibited in the student code.
+Faculty members may reduce a student’s course grade in response to student behaviors that violate standards set forth in the course syllabus and/or prohibited in this policy.

 Administrative course withdrawal results in a “W” grade.
 Angelina College reserves the right to withdraw students from a class or all classes if, in the judgment of the appropriate college official, such withdrawals are in the best interests of students and the college.
-Students may be withdrawn for reasons of lack of attendance, irresponsible financial conduct, personal misconduct, academic integrity violations, unlawful compliance of a college official, or other academic infractions.
+Students may be withdrawn for reasons of lack of attendance, irresponsible financial conduct, personal misconduct, academic integrity violations, or other academic infractions.

 Suspension is for a stated period, but never less than the remainder of the semester in which the offense is committed.
 During suspension, the student shall not attend classes, participate in any college related activity, or be on campus for any reason except application for readmission.
 Readmission on probation may be granted at the end of the suspension period.
 Disciplinary suspension will become a part of the student’s permanent academic record.